Do you like chocolate? If not, feel free to skip this blog post as you’ll probably struggle to relate.

 That day at the airport, I wasn’t stressed out, but I was definitely stressed.
 Remember, stress is the body’s reaction to any change that results in physical, mental, or emotional tension.
-Waking up at 4.30 in the morning, leaving my boyfriend’s house at 6AM, kissing him goodbye on the train platform and watching him fade away as we pulled out of the station.
+Waking up at 4.30 in the morning, saying goodbye to people you love, dealing with all of the usual airport hassle.
 Hello!
 Does any of that sound like a good time?

 As much as we can tell ourselves things like, “It’s fine.
 This is no big deal.
 Cheer up, buttercup.”
 The body knows.
 And the body’s always keeping score.

 Sometimes we need chocolate.
 Sometimes we need tears.
 And on certain days, we need both.